vrk-kpa/suomifi-ui-components/src/core/Form/FileInput/FileInput.md

 ### Controlled items with custom data handling

 If you want to handle the file data without saving it to the component state, you can opt to provide only the necessary metadata to show the file in the component/list.
 You can then handle the file data as you want when saving the form.

+Provide at least `fileName`, `fileType` and `fileSize` as the metadata of the controlled value object.
 File previews can also be handled either by providing a `fileURL` or `filePreviewCallback` in the metadata.

 ```jsx
 import { FileInput } from 'suomifi-ui-components';